lyngon/redgrease/docs/source/quickstart.rst

     :caption: Instantiation as usual:
     :lineno-match:

-The instantiatoion of the client / connection is busienss as usual.
+The instantiation of the client / connection is business as usual.

 Cache-Get function
 ~~~~~~~~~~~~~~~~~~